• Skip to primary navigation

 Grain-Free & Paleo Options

 Since this post was published, several readers have asked if you can make sourdough starters without grains.
-Well, the good news, is--YES YOU CAN!
+Well, the good news, is–YES YOU CAN!
+There are 2 schools of thought on this, however.

-To do this, you will need at least 1/3 of your flours to be a starch like tapioca, arrowroot, or maybe cassava flour.
+Some say that you need at least 1/3 of your flours to be starch like tapioca, arrowroot, or maybe cassava flour.
 Starch is what feeds the yeast so that is the reason behind this requirement.
+If using coconut flour, however, you will need to add more water to the starter.
+Instead of a close to 1:1 ratio, for every cup of coconut flour that you use, you will need to use about 1 2/3 cups water.

 Grain-free Sourdough Recipes